hello-damiro/crystal-store/README.md

 SEE LIVE WORKING APP [HERE](http://hello-damiro.github.io/crystal-store)

 **Day 1**: Prepared environment and initial files.
 Design and conceptualize the shop on figma.
 I would like to use readily available API but cant find anything on the interwebs thats suitable with Odin's design system.
-SO I made something up.
+So I made something up.
 Enter **Odin's Crystal Store**, and yeah, I made use of futharks again and conceptualize an imaginary crystals to sell, because why not. 🤣

 **Day 2**: Done with the overall layout and css.
 Will be working with shop logic next.
-Had fun deisgning this simple website.
+Had fun designing this simple website.
 All imaginary.
+Ive completed the routing and links using `react-router-dom`.
+I learned to use `useParams` in the process.
+Hopefully I can get accustomed on using these methods and functions in react.

+**Day 3**:

 </br>